Fake Psychology: Scammers Posing as School Psychologists Steal Parents' Data

 VTB has warned of a new fraud scheme in which attackers pose as school psychologists.
 Their goal is to gain access to parents' personal data and bank details.

-Criminals call parents, introducing themselves as employees of educational institutions, and under the pretext of "mandatory testing" or "drawing up a characterization" for certification, ask them to provide confidential information.
+The criminals call parents, introducing themselves as employees of educational institutions, and under the pretext of "mandatory testing" or "drawing up a character reference" for certification, ask them to provide confidential information.
 Various tricks are used: requesting passport data, SNILS, or even installing a "test application," which is actually malware.
 The information obtained is then used to access bank accounts or apply for loans.

 How scammers work:

-• Imitation of trust – the caller introduces himself as a psychologist, refers to the school and "official requirements."
+• Imitation of trust – the caller introduces themselves as a psychologist, refers to the school and "official requirements."

 • Phishing and malware – they may offer to download a "test program" that steals logins and passwords.

-In the future, this information can be used to gain access to personal accounts of government portals or banking applications.
-For example, in social engineering scenarios, attackers can call on behalf of the bank and ask to confirm the operation or apply for a loan in the name of the parents.
+In the future, this information can be used to gain access to personal accounts on government portals or banking applications.
+For example, in social engineering scenarios, attackers may call on behalf of the bank and ask to confirm a transaction or apply for a loan in the parents' name.

-Cybersecurity experts recommend not giving personal information over the phone, even if the caller introduces himself as a school employee.
-It is important to always double-check the information by calling the educational institution at the official numbers.
+Cybersecurity experts recommend not giving out personal information over the phone, even if the caller introduces themselves as a school employee.
+It is important to always double-check the information by calling the educational institution at its official numbers.
 Experts also warn against installing unknown applications at the request of third parties, as this may lead to leakage of confidential data.

 While everyone is at home: the Librarian Ghouls hacker group steals data and mines cryptocurrency in the Russian Federation at night

-They promise money: scammers have come up with a new scheme to find mobile application testers
+They promise money: scammers have come up with a new scheme to find mobile app testers